 Impact

-An out‑of‑bounds write was discovered in the image‑processing component of Apple’s operating systems when handling malicious image files.
-The flaw allows a crafted image to overwrite adjacent memory, resulting in arbitrary memory corruption.
-Because the corrupted memory can influence program control flow, the vulnerability is rated as a high‑risk condition capable of granting an attacker the ability to execute arbitrary code or otherwise disrupt system functionality.
-It is classified under CWE‑787.
+An out-of-bounds write was discovered in Apple’s image‑processing component when handling malicious image files.
+The flaw allows crafted content to overwrite adjacent memory, resulting in arbitrary memory corruption that could influence program control flow.
+It is classified under CWE-787.

 Affected Systems